paazmaya/docling-japanese-books/VDB_PROVIDER_COMPARISON.md

 - Start with Local Milvus Lite for development
 - Test with Zilliz Cloud free tier
+- Try LanceDB Cloud with $100 free credits for serverless testing
 - Evaluate others based on specific requirements

 ## 🚀 Migration Strategy